inBeat/inbeat-website/content/top-influencers/tiktok/bloggers/canada/toronto/_index.md

 ---
-title: Top 10 Bloggers TikTok Influencers In Toronto In 2023
+title: Top 10 Bloggers TikTok Influencers In Toronto In 2024
 description: >-
-  Find top bloggers TikTok influencers in Toronto in 2023.
-Most popular hashtags: #fyp #foryoupage #toronto #ootd.
+  Find top bloggers TikTok influencers in Toronto in 2024.
+Most popular hashtags: #fyp #foryoupage #toronto #foryou.
 platform: TikTok
 hits: 6
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: Analyze the top-rated TikTok profiles on inBeat.
-text_bottom: Our database has 6 TikTok influencers like this in Toronto, Canada for you to collaborate.
+text_bottom: inBeat aggregates 6 TikTok influencers like this in Toronto, Canada for you to pitch.
 profiles:
   - username: "alanapancyr"
     fullname: >-